FROZEN EMBRYO TRANSFER

 What is a Frozen Embryo Transfer (FET)?

-A Frozen Embryo Transfer (FET) is a cycle in which the frozen embryos from a previous fresh IVF or donor egg cycle are thawed and then transferred back into the woman’s uterus.
+A Frozen Embryo Transfer (FET) is a process in which a patient’s or donor’s frozen embryos are thawed and then transferred into the woman’s uterus.

 How long can the embryos stay frozen for?

-Current evidence shows the embryos can stay frozen for more than 20 years while retaining the potential to lead to a live birth.
+Current evidence shows the embryos can stay frozen for more than 20 years while retaining the potential for a successful transfer.

 What happens if I don’t use my embryos?